mcweiner/project-penny/README.md

 To run the program:

 `uv run run_all_files.py`
-This will generate five million decks, score them, and then create a heat map of the results.
-The scoring process takes a few hours.
-If you would like to change the number of decks generated, then you can go into `yield_generator.py` and change num_to_generate from 5_000_000 to whatever number of decks you would like.
+This will generate a specified number of decks, score them, and then create a heat map of the results.
+The scoring process may take a few hours.
+You will be asked how many decks you want to create and score.

 To augment data:
-1. Our augment_data function is in `win_draw_heatmap_generator.py`.
-To run this function you can comment out the heatmap generator functions and uncomment the augment_data function under if __name__ == “__main__”.
-With this function you can specify the amount of new decks you want generate and it will update the heatmaps as well.

-2. `uv run win_draw_heatmap_generator.py`
+`uv run win_draw_heatmap_generator.py`

----

-## Contents

-You should provide a high-level description of the contents of your repository.
-You do not need to go into excruciating detail here.
-You can also place individual README.md files in each folder that go into more depth of the contents of that folder.

-`main.py`: This is the main entry point to the program.
-It should be named `main.py`, unless you have a good reason to deviate from that.
-This way the user does not need to guess about what they should be running.

-`src/`: The source code.
-This should contain all of the code that is needed to make your project work.
-We place it in a separate folder so that:

-- it is clear to the user that this is the source code, and they do not need to look at it unless they want to
-- the root directory of the repository does not get cluttered

-`data/`: As the name implies, put data in this folder.
-If you have a project containing raw and processed versions of the data, then you should create subdirectories such as `data/raw` and `data/processed`, for example.
-Use your best judgment and stay organized!

-`figures/`: Similar to above, we should place figures here.
-If you are keeping older versions of figures, then place the older ones in a subdirectory, and keep only the current versions in the top-level `figures/` directory.
+You will then be asked if you want to augment data.
+If yes, then you will be asked how many decks to augment.
+If no, the heat maps will just be generated with the decks already created.